CanglongCl/International-Economics-and-Finance/5 c6 the theory of tariffs and quotas.md

   - In addition, the costs of implementing and enforcing intellectual property rights is a burden in many poor countries.
 - Example: Pharmaceuticals`药物`
   - Should poor countries be allowed to copy pharmaceuticals (break the patent) that are life saving when they cannot afford to buy them from the companies that developed them?

+# Tutorial

+2. Suppose the world price for a good is 40 and the domestic price demand-supply curves are given by the following equations:

+   $$
+   \text{Demand}\quad P = 80-2Q\\[1ex]

+   \text{Supply}\quad   P = 5 + 3Q
+   $$

+   1. How much is consumed?
+   $$
+   40 = 80 – 2Q\\[1ex]

+   2Q = 40\\[1ex]

+   Q=20
+   $$

+   2. How much is produced at home?
+   $$
+   P = 5 +3 Q\\[1ex]

+   40 = 5 +3 Q\\[1ex]
+   3 Q = 35\\[1ex]

+   Q = 11.67
+   $$

+   3. What are the values of consumer and producer surplus?
+      - Consumer surplus: 20 x (80 – 40) x ½ = 400 refer to graph for consumer surplus area
+      - Producer surplus: 11.67 x (40 – 5) x ½ = 204.17 refer to graph for producer surplus area
+   4. If a tariff of 10% is imposed, by how much do consumption and domestic production change?
+      - 10% of 40 = 4 (tariff), price goes up from 40 to 44.
+      - Consumption moves along the demand curve: 44 = 80-2Q, or Q =18
+      - Production moves up the supply curve: 44 = 5 + 3Q, or Q = 13
+   6. What is the change in consumer and producer surplus?
+      - Consumption surplus = 324 (down by 76)
+      - Producer surplus = 253.5 (up by 49.33)
+   7. How much revenue does the government earn from the tariff?
+      - Tariff revenue = 5 x 4 = 20
+   8. What is the net national cost of the tariff?
+      - Combination of the efficiency loss and the consumption deadweight loss, i.e. the lost consumer surplus minus the transfer to producers and government.
+      - 76 – 49.33 – 20 = 6.67

+---

+3. Under what conditions may a tariff actually make the country better off?

+   Country must be large enough to affect the world price when it imposes a tariff, and other countries must not retaliate.

+---

+4. In addition to the production and consumption side deadweight losses, what are some of the other potential costs of tariffs?

+   e.g. the threat of retaliation and the potential loss of exports markets, the stifling of the incentive to innovate, and the encouragement of rent seeking.

+---

+7. Suppose that bicycles are made in the United States out of a combination of domestic and foreign parts.

+   1. If a bike sells for \$500 but requires $300 of imported parts, what is the domestic value added?

+      - Value added = \$500 – \$300 = $200

+   2. If a 20% tariff levied on bikes of the same quality and with the same features, how do the price and the domestic value added change?

+      - Domestic price goes up after tariff = 500 + 20% x 500 = $600
+   - New Value added = \$600 - \$300 = $300

+3. What is the effective rate of protection?

+   - (300 – 200) / 200 = 0.5 or 50%

+4. If in addition to the 20% tariff on the final good, a 20% tariff on imported parts is also levied, what is the effective rate of protection for the US bike manufacturers?

+   - Cost of inputs goes up from \$300 to $360
+      - New Value added = \$600 - $360 = \$240
+   - Effective rate of protection is now = (240 – 200) /200 =0.20 or 20%